lukaszwoznica/bus-booking-system/README.md

 ### :information_source: Notes

 * The database is automatically refreshed and populated with dummy data every two hours in this demo.

+* The first load of the website may take a while because the Heroku dyno may be asleep.

 * You can create a new user account or log in using one of the following credentials: